-Given that the martial arts training does produce positive character, what other benefits accrue?
 How can a weaker woman effectively defend herself from a stronger opponent?
-What about fitness and health?

-For fitness, again martial arts training can be considered a form of exercise rather than training to inflict harm on others.
-As we cannot speak with knowledge of other martial arts, we will use Aikido as an example.
-Leg strength is developed by maintaining low and powerful stances throughout the practice as well as some of the specialized ground work.
+Martial arts training is also a means to improve health and stay fit.
+For fitness, leg strength is developed by maintaining low and powerful stances throughout the practice as well as some of the specialized ground work.
 Arm strength is developed with weapons training.
 Core strength is developed through falling technique.
 After proficiency in falling is developed, one can develop an aerobic workout for cardio vascular benefits.